creek-service/multi-module-template/README.md

 ### Creating a new repo from the template

-1. Click the "Use this template" button on the main page and provide a name
+1. Click the "Use this template" button on the main page and follow the instructions.
-2. Import the new repo into Coveralls.io and grab the `COVERALLS_REPO_TOKEN`, setting this as a secret on the new repo.
+2. Import the new repo into Coveralls.io
 3. Customise the files in the new repo:
    1. Replace the `template` repo name with the name of the new project.
       Each place is marked with a `ChangeMe` comment.
    2. Replace the [`example`](example) module with the repos first module.
    3. Replace this README.md
    4. Commit changes as a PR (so you can test the PR build works!)
-4. Configure the main branch for the new repo:
-   1. `build` and `coverage/coveralls` status checks are required before a PR can be merged.
-   2. `Require approvals` is ticked.

-<< TODO:  Add steps to configure the new repo in Github....>>
+4. Customise the repo in GitHub `Settings`->:
+   1. `Options`->
+      1. `Merge Button`:
+         1. un-tick: `Allow merge commits` and `Allow rebase merging`.
+         2. tick: `Allow auto-merging` and `Automatically delete head branches`
+   2. `Branches`->:
+      1. Protect the `main` branch:
+         1. Tick `Require a pull request before merging`
+            1. With `Require approvals` set to 1.
+         2. Tick `Require statuc checks to pass before merging`
+            1. With `Require branches to be up to date before merging`
+            2. With status checks `build` and `coverage/coveralls`.
+   3. `Secrets`->:
+      1. Add a new repository secret called `COVERALLS_REPO_TOKEN`, grabbing the value from Coveralls.io.,

 ### Gradle commands